Last Updated: January 16, 2026 | Reading Time: 10 minutes

 Examples of Simple Winning

 Basecamp vs. complex project management.
-Basecamp deliberately has fewer features than Asana, Monday, etc. Millions of users prefer it.
+Basecamp deliberately has fewer features than Asana, Monday, ClickUp.
+No Gantt charts.
+No time tracking.
+No resource allocation.
+They've stayed profitable for 20+ years with millions of users who specifically choose them because they're simpler.

 How to Stay Simple